sustrik/libdill/website/src/build_options.md

 # Libdill build options

+When including a header file (`libdill.h` or `libdillimpl.h`) you can define following macros:

+* `DILL_DISABLE_SOCKETS`: Don't declare socket-related symbols.
+* `DILL_DISABLE_RAW_NAMES`: Each name in libdill has two variants.
+One is raw ("go", "WS_TEXT", "struct iolist"), another one has a prefix ("dill_go", "DILL_WS_TEXT", "struct dill_iolist").
+Defining this macro causes raw variants not to be declared.
+Use this option if you want to avoid name colisions with third party header files.

-You can pass the following options to `./configure`:
+When building the library you can pass the following options to `./configure`:

 * `--disable-shared`: Generate only a static library.
 This option causes tests to be linked with libdill statically, thereby making debugging easier.
 * `--disable-sockets`: Don't build libdill's socket library.
 Build only the core functionality.